vuestorefront/vue-storefront/packages/core/docs/integrate/payment.md

 Don't try to create an universal PSP integration with every eCommerce at once.
 It's rather impossible.

 ## Analyze
-After getting theoretical foundations, it's time to analyze.
+After getting theoretical foundations, it's time to start the analyze.

 ### Check for already existing solution
 Check if there is a already existing headless-ready integration with your eCommerce and PSP.
 If you found one, be careful with estimations.
 Headless-ready is very popular term nowadays.
 Developers tend to publish not well-tested integrations.
 You might encounter integrations marked as headless-ready but without key functionalities like 3DS1/3DS2 not fully working through API.